blouyakis/emt_basic/module_4_test.md

 ### Q50 🟢
 **Front**
-70-y-o female side-impact MVC; diminished left lung, bowel sounds in left base.
-Vitals stable.
+A 70-year-old female who was the unrestrained driver in a car crash complains of difficulty breathing.
+She has a history of asthma and a pacemaker implanted.
+You auscultate diminished lung sounds and bowel sounds in her left base.
+Her vital signs are P 70, R 22, BP 138/74, and SpO2 is 96% on room air.
 You should:
 • Assist ventilations • Wrap chest • Inhaler • **Administer oxygen**

 **Back**